sebastianrothbucher/SpreadsheetInSync/README.md

 - there is no automated regression test for the Excel version yet
 - build is currently manual
 - Times displayed in the history might not be timezone-adjusted correctly yet
+- When syncing into unformatted cells, the format might be the (unexpected) default.
+For instance, dates might show as numbers (which you can change by changing the cell format).

 ### for Web view specifically
 - changed formula results might only show up after recheck of the sheet